Gary Everhardt: Biography

 Everhardt took a civil engineering degree at North Carolina State University, served as an Army officer, and became a NPS engineer.
 As Director (1975–77), he led the NPS through the implementation of the United States Bicentennial observance.
 The NPS conducted activities at 250 sites coast-to-coast.
 Everhardt pushed wilderness designation and hailed a Presidential proposal for a $1.5 billion Bicentennial Land Heritage Program.

 During his Directorship, a policy council was created, which produced management objectives for the Service.
 Other firsts were the first national symposium on urban recreation; the first national conference on scientific research; the first Native crafts sales program in parks and the first international park publication, PARKS.

-The Everhardt years were short, and consumed by the Bicentennal of the United States.
+The Everhardt years were short, and consumed by the Bicentennial of the United States.
 During these years, the service was expanding its workforce.
 The number of individuals interested in positions far exceeded the jobs available.
 Professional skills were becoming more extensive and the need for specialists was evident.
 In his book, The National Park Service, William Everhardt (no relation) laid out the variety of skills needed to successfully operate a national park.
 No longer was the Park Ranger to be a multi-talented individual.
 New positions were being defined covering many of the jobs previously done by the park ranger.
 The new service would include; fire technicians, search and rescue specialists, law enforcement specialists, museum technicians, exhibit designers, film production people and many other skills once done by the park ranger.